connorboyd/BoydReyndersFitzpatrickPaper/NicksFinalPaperStuff.md

 #Parallel Collections

+Another update in Java 8 will be to collections.
+With the new lambda expressions, it will be easier to spread out the processing of collections over multiple threads.
+A current problem with Java is that the client code is responsible for processing different elements in parallel.
+With Java 8, the collection will be able to take care of this organization.
+With support for internal iterations of collections, Java will more efficiently utilize parallel hardware.
+This will also help push Java to a more functional programming style.
 The name Scala is a blend of the words scalable and language.
 Scala was designed to be easily scalable to very large problems.
 One key feature that makes this possible is Scala's parallel collections.